emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

   + WebSocket Port: **8083**
   + WebSocket TLS/SSL Port: **8084**

 - You can [create a deployment](https://docs.emqx.com/en/cloud/latest/create/overview.html) as well.
 Find connection information in the deployment overview.
 Make sure the deployment is running.
 At the same time, you can use WebSocket to test the connection to the MQTT server.
-If you are creating your own deployment, check [Authentication](https://docs.emqx.com/en/cloud/latest/deployments/auth_overview.html) and set the username and password in `Authentication & ACL` > `Authentication` for verification.
+If you are creating your own deployment, check Access Control -> [Authentication](../deployments/default_auth.md) and set the username and password for verification.

-### Check Python version
+### Check Python Version
 This project uses Python 3.8 to develop and test.
 Confirm the Python version by the following command.

 ```